jacquesTech/BYPASS-HELLO-NO-NEED-CHANGE-SN/README.md

 # BYPASS-HELLO-NO-NEED-CHANGE-SN
-BASH SCRIPT FOR GENERATE ACTIVATION AND ACTIVATE NO NEED CHANGE SERIAL use curl or activation from libimobile device then handle this request :
+BASH SCRIPT FOR GENERATE ACTIVATION AND ACTIVATE NO NEED CHANGE SERIAL use wget and ideviceactivation from libimobile device then handle this request :

 USE LIBMOBILEDEVICE : --> ideviceactivation module